-Some of the world’s most scenic roads have series of hairpin turns climbing up and down the mountainside.
+Some of the world’s most scenic roads have many hairpin turns climbing up and down the mountainside.
 A hairpin turn is a bend with a very acute inner angle, making it necessary for an oncoming vehicle to turn almost 180° to continue on the road.

 Roads going up mountains are formed into hairpin turns, a sharp bend in a road on a steep incline.
 These turns, also known as switchbacks, are named hairpin turn because its resemblance to a hairpin/bobby pin.
 They are often built when a route climbs up or down a steep slope.